Doctoral Programme Science & Arts

 • in addition to the cited literature, a first documentation of further relevant literature as well as an overview of the source material, if applicable;

-• Rough outline of the planned work
+• Preliminary structure of the planned paper

-Primary and secondary supervisors must submit a statement on the disposition, which must be submitted together with the disposition.
-12 ECTS points are credited for the preparation of the disposition.
+Primary and secondary supervisors must submit a statement on the project outline, which must be submitted to the review board together with the project outline.
+The preparation of the project outline is credited with 12 ECTS points.

-Registration of the dissertation
+Registration of the thesis

-Submission of the dissertation
+Submission of the thesis